st4lemon/DistributedMNIST/README.md

 - Pull Docker image
 - Run docker start script (TODO)

+# Structure

+### backend
+API service to receive data for inference and provide status and results of submitted jobs

+### db
+Database service
+- `USERS`: stores information on users submitting jobs
+- `JOB`: stores overall status of a job: processing, completed, error
+- `BATCH`: stores results of batches indexed first by job id, then by batch index.
+We can query a window of results from the job by using a range-search on a tree index

 # Changelog
 - 8/29/2025: Initial commit, set up simple redis demo for workers